Antfield-Creations/fafa-vae/journal/README.md

 slight bluriness.
 I'm going to add another convolution layer to see if I can compress to encoder output size (batch, 20, 20) and see if the results are still acceptable.

+Also, I started to fix a bug in my "argo operator" setup.
+I noticed that sometimes the new values in the configmap with the manifest MLOps settings weren't set properly.
+This only happens if the previous run re-trained a model using the `resume_model: gs://bucket/model/path` setting, and the next run trained from scratch, using `resume_model: null` or just an empty `resume_model:`.
+In those cases, the `resume_model` key is mysteriously dropped from the configmap, I can't figure why this would be the case but that's Kubernetes for you, expect weird YAML errors and strange bugs from time to time.
+Instead of applying the new configuration to the existing configmap, the workflow starts by deleting the old configmap and then applying the new settings from scratch.
+This appears to resolve the issue.
+Another solution could be to delete the configmap after the workflow has run, but this hampers inspection and transparency of faild workflow runs.
+Although the contents of the manifest are also logged in the Argo UI and logs.
+Maybe it's not necessary to keep the configmap around after the workflow has run.

 ## 2022-06-14
 Run 2022-06-13_09h01m09s used 512 embeddings of size 64 instead of the previous 256 embeddings of size 128.
 It had little trouble making sense of the data, it trained a good looking curve for almost 12 hours to a reconstruction loss of 3.3e-3